How Does Forex Work? - How to Trade In Forex

 Risk Free Trading With Admiral Markets

 A currency value is measured through how much of another currency it can buy.
 This is called a price quote.
 There are always two prices in a price quote - a bid and an ask.
 The ask price is used when purchasing a currency, while the bid price is used when selling.
 Note that the ask price of any financial instrument is at all times higher than the bid price.
 Thus, a bank will always buy your currency a bit cheaper, and sell it to you at a higher rate.
-The difference between the bid and the ask is called the spread.
+In Forex trading there is a bid and ask price.
+How does the spread work Forex trading?
+The spread is the difference between the bid and ask.

-If you would like to learn more about Forex quotes, why not read our article?
+If you would like to learn more about Forex quotes, why not read our article 'Understanding and Reading Forex Quotes'?

 The rest is simple Forex mechanics.
-Trading takes place on the chosen Forex platform, at the click of a mouse.
-When, for example, a buy order is placed on the EUR/USD currency pair, a portion of funds from the trader's account is used to purchase the pair's base currency – in this case the Euro – and sells the pair's quoted currency – the US dollar.
+Trading takes place at the click of a mouse on the Forex trading platform which has been chosen as the best by the trader.
+When, for example, a buy order is placed on the EUR/USD currency pair, a portion of funds from the trader's account is used to purchase the pair's base currency – in this case, the Euro – and sells the pair's quoted currency – the US dollar.

 This is known as 'placing a buy order'.
 The order is placed either with the broker (Market Maker) or communicated directly to the Forex interbank market (ECN execution), where the big players are.
 It is important to understand that a trader can place an order to sell a currency that they do not 'own'.